crud89/LiteFX/docs/tutorials/quick-start.markdown

 The other values that are provided to a render target are:

 - The render target format, which in our example is dictated by the swap chain format we've chosen earlier.
-- The multisampling level, which we set to `x1`, since we do not yet want to use multi sampling.
 - A clear value vector, which contains the values that the render target will be cleared with when starting the render pass.
 For our *BGRA* image, we want to clear it with black and an alpha value of `0.0`.
 - A boolean switch to enable or disable clearing the values, which we set to true, since we want to clear our image with the clear values specified earlier.
 - A boolean switch to enable clearing for stencil buffers.
 This switch is only used, if the render target is a `DepthStencil` target and the format supports stencil values.
 It can be used to disable clearing stencil values and only clear depth values for depth/stencil targets.